elliottxp/elliottxp.github.io/_posts/2025-01-03-ways-of-seeing-book-review.md

   <p><em>Ways of Seeing Documentary: John Berger (1972)</em></p>
 </div>

-As someone new to art and art theory, <code>Ways of Seeing</code> felt like an accessible yet intellectually stimulating entry point.
+As someone new to art and art theory, **Ways of Seeing** felt like an accessible yet intellectually stimulating entry point.
 Berger’s articulateness and clarity make complex ideas feel approachable, yet his writing challenges the reader to rethink their assumptions about visual culture.

-One sentence that particularly stood out to me encapsulates the poetic depth of Berger’s observations: “The sky has no surface and is intangible; the sky cannot be turned into a thing or given a quantity.
+One sentence that particularly stood out to me encapsulates the poetic depth of Berger’s observations:

+> “The sky has no surface and is intangible; the sky cannot be turned into a thing or given a quantity.
 And landscape painting begins with the problem of painting sky and distance.”

 This line captures the tension between the infinite and the material, a recurring theme in the book, and exemplifies Berger’s ability to articulate the thoughtful challenges artists face when attempting to represent the world in their art.
 This left an impact on me.

 <div style="text-align: center;">